 In situation of transient network isolation between both computer rooms, the split brain problem arises.
 Both servers may start the critical application.

-With a hardware failover cluster, this situation must not arise because a double execution means a concurrent access on shared disks and a potential corruption of the critical application data.
-That's why a cluster quorum is implemented with a third quorum server or a special quorum disk or even a remote hardware reset to avoid this concurrent execution of the critical application.
+With a hardware failover cluster, this situation must not arise because a double execution means a concurrent access on a shared storage and a potential corruption of the critical application data.
+That's why a cluster quorum is implemented with a third quorum server or a special quorum disk or even a remote hardware reset when possible to avoid this concurrent execution of the critical application.

-Unfortunetly this new quorum devices add cost and complexity to the overall clustering architecture.
-And the system is not immune to a freeze of an OS: when the OS resumes from the freeze, there are a double execution of the application, even with the aforementioned mechanisms.
+Unfortunately this new quorum devices add cost and complexity to the overall clustering architecture.
+And the system is not immune to a freeze of an OS: when the OS resumes from the freeze, there are a double execution of the application, even with the aforementioned mechanisms and potentially with corruption of data on the shared storage.

 With no split brain checker, a SafeKit HA cluster supports a double execution of the critical application with no data corruption.

-If there is an OS freeze or a network isolation with no network checker for the quorum, the primary server will continue to run the application in the ALONE state.
+If there is an OS freeze or a network isolation with no split brain checker for the quorum, the primary server will continue to run the application in the ALONE state.
 And the secondary server will restart the application and will go also to the ALONE state.
 Replicated directories will be isolated and each running application will work on its own data in its own directory.

 When the network is reconnected, a sacrifice must be made by shutting down the application on one of the two servers.
 This sacrifice shutdowns the application on one server and causes data reintegration from the primary one.
 After this reintegration, the data are once again in mirror mode between a primary and a secondary server.

 All these operations are automatic.
 The complexity of the heartbeat, failover and quorum management within the cluster is integrated inside the SafeKit product and transparent for users of SafeKit.
 Thus, people deploying SafeKit without specific skill can do it on two standard servers in any configuration, local or remote.
 In addition, the configuration is the same for a Windows or Linux cluster.